Anytime Anywhere (song)

 "Anytime Anywhere" is a song recorded by Japanese singer Milet.
 It was released on September 29, 2023, through SME Records.
-Serving as the ending theme for the Japanese anime series Frieren: Beyond Journey's End (2023), the song was written by Milet, Daisuke Nakamura, and Koichiro Nomura.
+Serving as the ending theme for the 2023 Japanese anime series Frieren: Beyond Journey's End, the song was written by Milet, Daisuke Nakamura, and Koichiro Nomura.
 Evan Call, who composed the music for the anime series, served as producer of the song.
 Commercially, "Anytime Anywhere" received mild success, peaking at number 55 on the Billboard Japan Hot 100.

 Background and release

 In September 2022, an anime adaption of the manga series Frieren: Beyond Journey's End was announced.
 A year later, a trailer was released, featuring "Yūsha" by Yoasobi and "Anytime Anywhere" by Milet.
 The song was later released as a digital single on September 29, 2023, the same day the anime series premiered.
-On December 11, Milet announced her eighth extended play of the same name, slated for release on January 31, 2024.
+On December 11, Milet announced her ninth extended play of the same name, later released on January 31, 2024.